 Network and Residential Security

-In relation to home IT and WiFi, a network refers to a system of connected devices that can communicate with each other and share information and resources, such as printers, files, and an Internet connection.
+In relation to residential IT and WiFi, a network refers to a system of connected devices that can communicate with each other and share information and resources, such as printers, files, and an Internet connection.
 A home network typically includes a WiFi router or access point that serves as a central hub for connecting devices, such as computers, smartphones, tablets, and smart home devices, to the Internet and to each other.
-The devices connect to the WiFi router or access point wirelessly using WiFi technology or through wired connections using Ethernet cables.
+These devices connect to the WiFi router or access point wirelessly using WiFi technology or through wired connections using Ethernet cables.
 The network may also include additional networking hardware, such as switches or repeaters, to extend the range and capacity of the network.
-Home Network is the bedrock of residential security as it underpins all aspects of the technical systems.

 What are Common Home Network Problems?